 This rules-based approach had at least two major flaws.
 First, it was very difficult to configure because every organization's needs were different.
 For instance, while "viagra" may have been an indication of spam in many cases, if you were setting up SpamAssassin for the Pfizer corporation (which manufactures the drug) then "viagra" may actually have been an indication of non-spamminess.

-Second, the bad guys had access to the same standard rule sets as the good guys.
+Second, the bad people had access to the same standard rule sets as the good people.
 That meant it was easy for them to craft messages that could bypass the filters.
-Remember spam messages that spelled "viagra" like "[email protected]@"?
+Remember spam messages that spelled "viagra" like "v1@6r@"?
 It turns out that there are 1,300,925,111,156,286,160,896 different ways you can spell the word "viagra".
 Since the rules based approach to SpamAssassin was brittle, it was easy for attackers to get around the rules.